Ms. Inglish has been a professional writer and critic of films, books, music and theater for over 20 years.

 Finding no publisher for his translations of Dee, he wrote additional, original mysteries using the Magistrate as a character, and published them all.

 I believe that there are still-older tales of mystery in all cultures of several thousands of years past.
 In the oral traditions of many such cultures, there are haunting, ghostly tales, and riddles.
 These likely formed longer mystery stories as they were handed down through the generations.
-Perhaps we will hear of them in the future as we enter into knowledge of ancient cultures more thoroughly all around the world.
+Perhaps we will hear of them in the future as we learn more of ancient cultures all around the world.
 However, they are not recognized yet.

 In 1995, the well known Mystery Writers Association of America chose a list of 100 titles as the "Top 100 Mysteries" for America.
 They are American and British novels.
 Their top 10 from the head of the list are interesting, but I would put the four listed above in a "Top 10 List of Time-Honored Tales of Mystery."